Cysharp/ConsoleAppFramework/ReadMe.md

 Configure Configuration
 ---

 MicroBatchFramework is just a infrastructure.
-You can add appsettings.json or other configs as .NET Core offers.
+You can add appsettings.json or other configs as .NET Core offers via `ConfigureAppConfiguration`.
 You can add `appsettings.json` and `appsettings.<env>.json` and typesafe load via map config to Class w/IOption.

 Here's single contained batch with Config loading sample.